 AMF87 Nord metallic covered wagon under construction.

-I begin making a metal kit, a nickel silver one in this case.
+I begin building a metal kit, a nickel silver one in this case.
 This kit is supposed to be within the reach of a beginner.
 OK, I’m one… The kit reference is K282.
-Its price (in 2017) is €130 sold alone, and €140 with the initiation set to soldering, solution that I chose.
+Its price (in 2017) is €130 sold alone, and €140 with the soldering initiation set, solution that I chose.
 I ordered at the same time the primer and the paint for the model’s decoration.

 Note: given my status as a beginner, I preferred not to take pictures during making, having too much to do with it.
 My punishment was to draw some parts in 3D to illustrate the subject…